 Overall, this breakthrough points to the untapped potential of fiber and how future improvements will likely be implemented.
 Rather than replacing existing cabling, breakthroughs will focus on transfer and termination points, where data is coded and decoded.

 This underscores the importance of securing your existing fiber network and any net-new fiber installations with waterproof and dustproof enclosures.
-Whether you need a housing for a single fiber-to-the-premises cable, or for a large-scale array of cables, installing the right enclosure is a vital future-proofing step to take advantage of new technology and breakthroughs.
+Whether you need a housing for a single fiber-to-the-premises cable, or for a large-scale array of cables, installing the right media panel is a vital future-proofing step to take advantage of new technology and breakthroughs.